Poiseuille flow of soft polycrystals in 2D rough channels: Introduction

+Driven flow of such materials through a rough channel (e.g., under gravity or pressure gradient) requires that the applied force overcome the resistive friction from the channel walls.
+But the wall friction, due to no slip boundary condition, gives rise to velocity gradients and thereby can create a spatially non-uniform stress field.
+Can the polycrystal sustain these stress gradients or does it break down into a flowing amorphous state, when it yields ?
+In this Letter, we probe this question.

-In this letter, using molecular dynamics simulations, we report a study of the flow response of a 2D model soft polycrystalline system, confined in a rough channel and subjected to a constant body force (e.g., gravity).
-In the case of a wide channel, i.e. when channel width $w\gg d$, the particulate diameter, we get a plug like flow profile with a significant boundary layer, even in the presence of grains and velocity heterogeneity in grain velocities.
-This is qualitatively different from that in granular media.
-On the other hand, for narrow channels when $(w\approx{10d})$, a significant fraction of the polycrystal melts and interestingly, the fluid-solid front moves at a constant speed in the opposite direction of the main flow; similar phenomena has been reported in granular media.
+In this letter, using molecular dynamics (MD) simulations, we report the flow response of a 2D soft polycrystalline system, confined in a rough channel and subjected to a constant body force (e.g., gravity), resulting in a Poiseuille flow.
+We demonstrate that the onset of steady flow depends on a yield threshold which decreases as the channel width is increased.
+Surprisingly, for wide channels, i.e., when $w \gg d$, the particle diameter, despite maintaining a polycrystalline morphology, a plug-like flow emerges, while grains continuously undergo break-up and coalescence within the plug.
+On the other hand, for narrow channels, when $w \approx 10d$, there is significant melting of the polycrystalline structure and interestingly, the fluid-solid front moves at a constant speed in the opposite direction of the main flow.